Potential Side Effects of a Vasectomy

 1. Bleeding may occur, although it is much less likely with a no-scalpel technique.
 Both large and small hematomas (blood collections) are rare, they only occur in approximately 1 in 1000 cases.
 It is more common that bruising will occur superficially in your scrotal skin but this is painless, and resolves by itself.

 2. Infection is also a rare complication and will respond to antibiotics quickly if it does occur.

 3. Sperm granuloma is a pea-sized (sometimes tender) lump on the vas tube at the vasectomy site.
 It is very common and does not cause problems very often.
 It’s presence serves to help keep pressure off the testicle so it may actually be a good thing and if a reversal was ever necessary it makes the reversal more likely to succeed.

 4. Congestion due to build-up of sperm and white blood cells upstream from or at the vasectomy site, can occur anytime after vasectomy, but usually goes away with use of an anti-inflammatory drug such as ibuprofen.
-This is the most common side effect we would see, 1-2% of men experience epididymitis at some stage after a vasectomy.
+This is the most common side effect we would see, 1-2% of men experience epididymitis (inflammation at the back of the testicle) at some stage after a vasectomy.
 We perform an open ended vasectomy (the lower end is left open) and this will decrease any chance of congestion or pressure.

-5. PVPS or Post-Vasectomy Pain Syndrome is defined as chronic pain that occurs after a vasectomy.
-It’s a pain syndrome and has a range of symptoms.
-The incidence of pain after a vasectomy ranges, depending on symptoms, from 2 in 100 to 1 in 1000.
-The number of men that have post-vasectomy pain syndrome that will consider having interventions such as vasectomy reversals or neurolysis is <1%.
+5. PVP or Post-Vasectomy Pain is defined as pain that is persisting for a period of months or longer, and is interfering with life.
+It is a range of symptoms, from random/intermittent low grade symptoms that may not be treated or even reported to more significant symptoms that are interfering with life and require treatment.
+In our experience the incidence of pain after a vasectomy ranges, depending on symptoms and time, from 2 in 100 to 1 in 1000.
+We don’t see or treat 2% of patients as most symptoms resolve with time and simple analgesia.
+The number of men that have post-vasectomy pain that will consider having interventions such as vasectomy reversals or pain management procedures is significantly less than 1%.